 Ksi Lisims LNG will be designed to produce up to 12 million tonnes of LNG per year and will receive approximately 1.7 to 2.0 billion cubic feet of natural gas per day.
 Commercial operations are anticipated to commence in late 2028 or 2029.

 Ksi Lisims LNG will have one of the lowest unit carbon emissions rates of any large-scale LNG export project in the world.
-Ksi Lisims LNG will provide global energy markets with low carbon, reliable LNG that will help meet growing energy needs and reduces need for base-load coal plant construction while supporting ongoing growth in intermittent renewable power sources such as wind and solar.
+Ksi Lisims LNG has the potential to provide global energy markets with lower carbon, reliable LNG that will help meet growing energy needs and may reduce the need for base-load coal plant construction while supporting ongoing growth in intermittent renewable power sources such as wind and solar.

 Today coal and oil supply more than 70% of the primary energy demand in Asia.
-Replacing coal and oil with LNG exported from Ksi Lisims LNG would result in a reduction of global carbon emissions of more than 45 million tonnes per year, or 1.3 gigatonnes over a 30-year period, which is equivalent to nearly two years of total carbon emissions from Canada.
+If coal and oil were to be replaced with LNG exported from Ksi Lisims LNG, the result could be a reduction of global carbon emissions of more than 45 million tonnes per year, or 1.3 gigatonnes over a 30-year period, which is equivalent to nearly two years of total carbon emissions from Canada.

 Ksi Lisims LNG’s pathway to net zero carbon emissions includes the use of renewable BC Hydro power in combination with strong monitoring and measurement, energy efficiency, purchase of carbon offsets and potential carbon capture and storage.
-Ksi Lisims LNG is being designed to have a low level of carbon emissions, which reduces the amount of offsets required to achieve net zero.
+Ksi Lisims LNG is being designed to lower the facility's carbon emissions, which would also reduce the amount of offsets required to achieve net zero.

-Ksi Lisims LNG will generate significant social and economic benefits, including public revenues, jobs, training and business opportunities for First Nations and other communities in British Columbia and Alberta.
+Ksi Lisims LNG has the potential to generate significant social and economic benefits, including public revenues, jobs, training, and business opportunities for First Nations and other communities in British Columbia and Alberta.

 In 2000, the Nisga’a Nation entered the first modern treaty in British Columbia.
 Under the Nisga’a Final Agreement, the Nation has treaty rights to more than 26,000 square kilometres, including the proposed site at Wil Milit.